Chapter 6: Contract Administration

 A property administrator is an authorized representative of the CCO who is appointed in accordance with agency procedures and is responsible for administering the contract requirements and obligations relating to government property in the possession of the contractor.

-DoD Instruction 5000.64, “Accountability and Management of DoD Equipment and Other Accountable Property,” establishes policy, assigns responsibilities, and provides procedures for DoD-owned equipment and other accountable property.
-Instructions for contract property management are available at here.
+Department of Defense Instruction (DoDI) 5000.64, “Accountability and Management of DoD Equipment and Other Accountable Property,” establishes policy, assigns responsibilities, and provides procedures for DoD-owned equipment and other accountable property.
+Instructions for contract property management are explained in Defense Contract Management Agency Instruction (DCMA-INST) 124.

-If a commander is seeking disposal support, one of the following appropriate e-mail addresses should be used:
+If a commander is seeking disposal support, use one of the following e-mail addresses:

 - Air Force: DLADispositionServicesAirForceHelp@dla.mil